NICMx/Jool/doc/usr/en/464xlat.md

 In broad terms, the solution is to provide _n6_ with a "fake" IPv4 stack whose packets will be translated into IPv6 before reaching _PLAT_.
 In other words, an SIIT service (in 464XLAT terms called "_CLAT_"; "Customer-side Translator") will be sort of undoing _PLAT_'s work.

-If _n6_ is an lone case and you want to isolate the mirror hack as much as possible, [_n6_ itself can be the CLAT](node-based-translation.html).
+If _n6_ is a lone case and you want to isolate the mirror hack as much as possible, [_n6_ itself can be the CLAT](node-based-translation.html).
 If you want to provide this feature to several nodes however, _R_ is a better candidate:

 ![Fig.2 - 464XLAT'd Network](../images/network/464-network.svg "Fig.2 - 464XLAT'd Network")